AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 ### Generation

-This is the final step, all what we need to do here is use an LLM to generate a response based on the context we retrieved in the previous step.
+This is the final step, all we need to do here is use an LLM to generate a response based on the context we retrieved in the previous step.

-The code is simple, I will not be putting it here, however, you should know that you have to specify to the model that you don't want it to use its knowledge to answer you questions.
+The code is simple, I will not be putting it here, however, you should know that you have to specify to the model that you don't want it to use its knowledge to answer your questions.
 Only use the context that you provided, this is important because without it you won't even notice that the context is used.

-Finally, I used gradio to create a UI for the chatbot, you can find the complete code on this [repo](https://github.com/AhmadHamze/Q-A-Chatbot), do check it out.
+Finally, I used `gradio` to create a UI for the chatbot, you can find the complete code on this [repo](https://github.com/AhmadHamze/Q-A-Chatbot), do check it out.

 ## Conclusion

 This is a simple example of how to create a medical chatbot using RAG.
 The code is not perfect, and it can be improved in many ways, LangChain is a great library that can help you with this task, and it is worth checking out.

-The dataset can be improved, think about adding images, videos, and other types of data.
+The dataset can be improved, images, videos, and other types of data can be added.
 You can also use a more complex model to encode the questions, or even use a different model for each type of data.